Digiex/M4V-Converter/README.md

 Dependencies
 ------------

 If your on OS X you will need [Homebrew](http://brew.sh).

-FFMPEG
-Bash v4+
+You will also need ffmpeg and bash.
 To get these you simple execute 'brew install bash ffmpeg' in terminal.